grappendorf/grapp-iron-ajax/README.md

   * [**iron-ajax**](https://elements.polymer-project.org/elements/iron-ajax)

 Currently with Polymer 1.0 we cannot extend custom elements.
-So in this version if have copied the code from the iron-ajax element into my grapp-core-ajax element.
+So in this version if have copied the code from the iron-ajax element into my grapp-iron-ajax element.

 Modifications: